sourcegraph/about/blogposts/2020/find-and-replace.md

       <img src="/blog/find-replace/brain4.jpg">
     </td>
     <td>
-    You read this blog post and discover Comby, a new awesome pattern-matching language for code, and learn about how some of the best software organizations make really really large code changes tractable!
+    In your quest for ever greater efficiency, you discover Comby, an awesome new pattern-matching language for code.
+    You use it to execute really really large crucial changes across your organization's code.
     </td>
   </tr>
 </table>

-This post will cover all legs of this journey.
-It is a guide to all the various find-and-replace tools you may encounter over the years.
-If you're new to all this, read this as a jumping off point that will make you well-prepared to slay many monsters of tedium that you'll encounter on your programming odyssey.
-If you're already a veteran find-and-replace Odysseus, I encourage you to read the last two parts of this post, covering Comby and large-scale code change campaigns.
+In this post, we'll cover all the legs of this journey.
+If you're new to all this, you'll get an introduction to many tools that you can use to slay monsters of tedium along your programming journey.
+If you're already a veteran Odysseus, feel free to skip to the last two parts of this post, covering Comby and large-scale code change campaigns.

-Here's an overview of this guide:
+Here's what we'll cover:

 1. [Find and replace in your editor](#find-and-replace-in-your-editor)
    * [Regular expressions](#regular-expressions)